-- If you are requesting to close a provincial highway or highway connector, you must also contact the Minister of Highways to get approval.
+- If you are requesting to close a provincial highway or highway connector, you must also contact the Provincial Government or Rural Municipality to get approval.
 This process can take two to six weeks.

-- Contact any businesses located along the public right-of-way to negotiate and minimize any impact to their businesses during the project.
+- Contact any businesses located along the street, alley, or sidewalk to notify and negotiate any impact to their businesses during the project.

-- Submit your completed temporary street use permit and fees to Public Works (Traffic Engineering).
+- Submit your signed temporary street use permit and fees to the City.